porres/pd-psycho/README.md

 --------------------------------------------------------------------------

-### Main objetcs and models:
+### References for Main objetcs and Models:

+- The main references I have for this work are:

+• Porres, A. T. (2012).
+Modelos psicoacústicos de dissonância para eletrônica ao vivo.
+Tese de Doutorado, Escola de Comunicações e Artes, Universidade de São Paulo, São Paulo.

+• Porres, A.T.
+“A Dissonance Model for Live Electronics” Proceedings of the 4th International Conference of Students of Systematic Musicology (SysMus11), Cologne, Germany, 2011

+• Porres, A.T.
+“Dissonance Model Toolbox in Pure Data” Proceedings of the 4th Pure Data International Convention (PdCon11), Berlin, Germany, 2011

-Roughness:
+- Roughness:

 Most of my resaearch work was in the revision of roughness models.
 Roughness curves can be used to derive musical scales based on a spectrum and to measure dissonance (I'm yet to put up objects that can perform spectral changes to match a musical scale).

 The main reference for my Roughness model is the work by Clarence Barlow.

-Indigestibility / Harmonicity
+- Indigestibility / Harmonicity:

 These are two concepts developed by Clarence Barlow in: Barlow, Clarence & Lohner, Henning.
 (1988).
 Two Essays on Theory.
 Computer Music Journal.
 11. 44.
 10.2307/3680177.

-About: Tonalness / Tone Salience  /Multiplicity / Pitch Commonality / Pitch Distance:
+- Tonalness / Tone Salience  /Multiplicity / Pitch Commonality / Pitch Distance:

 These are from a Pitch Model by Parncutt & Strasburger (1994), based on the theoretical work of Ernst Terhardt in Pitch & Consonance, specially Pure/Complex tone Sensation and Sonorousness (a measure of Pitch clarity).
 The main outputs of the model are: Tonalness (same as sonorousness), Pitch Commonality and Pitch Distance.
 The Pitch Commonality is a measure of the degree in which two sonorities evoke common pitches.
 The Pitch Distance is a similar concept, but more pertinent in the melodic context.
 As the model considers an input spectrum so is not purely theoretical.
 It is also not generalized in octaves.